Dreamfarer/WARNO-DATA/README.md

 *Autonomy* = *MaxSpeed* \* *FuelMoveDuration* \* *0.0000975*

+### Accuracy
+Accuracy is defined as the probability of landing a successful hit on an enemy unit.
+Be aware that this whole accuracy system is not yet understood fully and assumptions are being made.\
+To start off with a fact, *HitRollRuleDescriptor* in `Ammunition.ndf` describes the accuracy for each ammunition type individually.
+This descriptor consists of:

+* *BaseCriticModifier*
+* *BaseEffectModifier*
+* *BaseHitValueModifiers*
+* *HitModifierList*

+My best guess is that *BaseCriticModifier* and *BaseEffectModifier* are only used for the probability of triggering critical effects like "reseting targeting computer".
+We will ignore them for now.
+What we are really interested in is *BaseHitValueModifiers* and *HitModifierList*.

+Now, for every shot a dice is rolled which will define if this particular shot is a hit or a miss.
+Just a random number would be too boring, we want to spice up the outcome with some parameters.
+My understanding is that *HitModifierList* is exactly that: Parameters for the dice roll.
+This list consists of the following items: Precision, DistanceToTarget, SuccesiveShots and Suppress.
+Now, what do these mean?
+Do note though, these are pure guesses.

+* *Precision*: It think it is the value when active *BaseHitValueModifiers* are summed up.
+Basically this is the base chance of a hit.
+If the target has Electronic countermeasures (ECM), subtract its value from the base hit chance.
+* *DistanceToTarget*: In `HitRollConstants.ndf` there is a list called *RangeModifiersTable*.
+It might state how to translate the distance to this parameter’s value.
+First off, you would calculate *distance_to_target* / *weapon_maxRange* to get a ratio which needs to be plugged into the left side of the list.
+Read out the corresponding right side to get the value for this parameter.
+So if the target is close to the attacker, it will yield a higher parameter value.
+* *SuccesiveShots*: There is a list in `HitRollConstants.ndf` called *SuccessiveHitModifiersTable*.
+This parameter will yield *0* if the target has not been hit yet, *1* for the first successive shot and *2* for every greater successive shot count.
+* *Suppress*: Current suppress damage this unit has.

+If you look closely into the `HitRollConstants.ndf`, you will notice three types of dice rolls: *Hit*, *Pierce* and *critic*:

+* *Hit*: Describes the dice roll for the hit probability we just studied above.
+* *Pierce*: Describes the dice roll for the probability that an kinetic AP ammunition will pierce through armor.
+However, there is not much else known about this dice roll for now.
+* *Critic*: Describes the dice roll for the probability that this shot will trigger critical effects which will render units useless for a given time.

+Currently, the only way units differ from one another is through *EBaseHitValueModifier/Idling* and *EBaseHitValueModifier/Moving* of *BaseHitValueModifiers* in `Ammunition.ndf`.
+These values are the ones which represent the unit's *Accuracy* reading in the armory.
+However, be aware that the accuracy is displayed **per salvo**.
+You would need to multiply these values with *NbTirParSalves* in `Ammunition.ndf` to get the in-game displayed results.

 ### Armor-Piercing (AP) Damage
 We need to distinguish between HE(AT) and Kinetic (KE).
 HE(AT) damage does **not** decrease with range, however, Kinetic (KE) does.\
 Every ammunition type is defined in `Ammunition.ndf`.
 If \[Kinetic\] is listed in the *TraitsToken*-array, it means that this ammunition type is kinetic.
 If there is no such tag, the ammunition type is HE(AT).